-What has come to be called “The Jackson Mural” depicts scenes from William Of Orange’s campaign in Ireland from 1688 to 1690, with the left-hand panel showing the crossing of the Boyne and the right-hand one showing the Relief Of Derry.
+What has come to be called “The Jackson Mural” depicts scenes from the Williamite campaign in Ireland from 1688 to 1690, with the left-hand panel showing King William III Of Orange crossing the Boyne and the right-hand one showing the Relief Of Derry.

 There are in fact multiple murals (or at least, multiple versions of the same mural) and multiple generations of painters called “Bobby Jackson”.

-The mural was originally painted in the 1920s (Loftus 1983 gives 1926 as the year) or 1940s (Woods 1995) in Clarence Place by Bobby Jackson (senior), a resident of the old Fountain area.
+The mural was originally painted in the 1920s (Loftus 1983 gives 1926 as the year) or 1940s (Woods 1995) in Clarence Place by Bobby Jackson (senior), a resident of the old Fountain area (perhaps of Clarence Place itself – a 1957 directory lists a Robert Jackson at 3 Clarence Place).
 (It is not known when Jackson Jr began working on the mural.
 It is reported that he helped his father with the Lundy effigy in the 1930s, so it is possible that he worked on the mural from the beginning.)

 The mural was on the cul-de-sac wall in Clarence Place, below Fountain Street.
 (Nowadays, only a single block of Fountain Street remains, running from Carlisle Road to Hawkin Street (previously Hawkins Street), but it previously ran all the way from Bishop Street to Bridge St (and later, in the 1900s, Orchard Street continued east from Fountain Street and Carlisle Road was added going south from the same junction as Fountain Street and Bridge Street.)
 (For another early mural by Jackson, of King Billy landing at Carrickfergus, see Visual History 01.)